jorbDehmel/oak/README.md

 are `Oak` variants which use preprocessor rules to support independent syntactical structures.

-**Note: `Oak` has a default syntax, called canon `Oak`.** Syntax modifications must be opted into on a file-by-file basis, or specified by the compiler.
+**Note: `Oak` has a default syntax, called canonical `Oak`.**
+Syntax modifications must be opted into on a file-by-file basis, or specified by the compiler via the use of dialect files.

 ## Names and Prerequisites